solidpixel/solidpixel.github.io/_posts/2022-03-27-texture_sampling_tips.md

 Tip 6: Use 32-bpp ASTC decode modes
 -----------------------------------

-Current Mali can only sustian full throughput filtering for formats that are 32-bit per texel after decompression.
+Current Mali can only sustain full throughput filtering for formats that are 32-bit per texel after decompression.
 This is the default for ETC1/2 textures, which decompress into RGBA8.
 However it can be a problem for ASTC textures because the default decompression precision is fp16, unless using the sRGB